Borrit0/Borrit0/README.md

 - 👀 I’m interested in programming Valorant and Baseball
 - 🌱 I’m currently still in school
 - 💞️ I’m looking to collaborate on nothing
-- 📫 Don´t reach me
+- 📫 Don´t reach out to me

 <!---
 Borrit0/Borrit0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.